• Skip to main content

 Secondly, I liked how Kawa discussed a different method of gripping a pistol.
 Traditionally, shooters have been taught to make sure that the heels of their palms touch one another when gripping.
 Kawa mentioned that he and many of his peers no longer subscribe to this technique, as muzzle flip and managing recoil can be controlled even with a little space between the heels of one's palms.

 Interestingly, when I first started shooting, I instinctively used this type of grip.
-I have also heard very well respected special forces instructors and Navy SEALs talk about using this method of gripping their pistols.
+I have also heard very well-respected special forces instructors and Navy SEALs talk about using this method of gripping their pistols.

 I no longer use this method as I personally shoot more accurately and faster driving the heels of my palms together, but I really appreciated how he shared this technique, at the same time, he did not say it was the best and left it up to the student to try it out and determine if it is best for them.